orenwang/PHBS_MLF_2018/README.md

 ## Database

-We build our own audio database based on a selection from 130,000 midi files from public website as follows:
+We build our own audio database based on a selection from 130,000 midi files as follows:
-1. We select midi files that have been already labeled by one of the three instruments above.
+1. Select midi files that have been already labeled by 1~3 of the instruments above.
-2. We then extract and saperate them either into single-track midi files (monophonic) or into multi-track midi files (polyphonic).
+2. Extract and saperate them either into single-track midi files (monophonic) or into multi-track midi files (polyphonic).
-3. We use instrument sounds sampler, such as Kontakt 5, to render midi files into music.
+3. Use instrument sounds sampler, such as Kontakt 5, to render midi files into music.
 4. We label our data during the music generation process.

+Raw data retrived from https://www.reddit.com/r/WeAreTheMusicMakers/comments/3ajwe4/the_largest_midi_collection_on_the_internet/

 Midi:
 > A kind of file format, containing digital information of music